Mobile push notification service

 PUSH_NOTIFICATION_BOUNCER_URL = 'https://push.zulipchat.com'line in your

-/etc/zulip/settings.pyfile (i.e., remove the
+/etc/zulip/settings.pyfile (i.e. remove the

 Congratulations!
 You’ve successfully set up the service.
-You can now test mobile push notifications by following these instructions.

-Why a push notification service is necessary
+Why this is necessary

 Both Google’s and Apple’s push notification services have a security model that does not support mutually untrusted self-hosted servers sending push notifications to the same app.
 In particular, when an app is published to their respective app stores, one must compile into the app a secret corresponding to the server that will be able to publish push notifications for the app.
 This means that it is impossible for a single app in their stores to receive push notifications from multiple, mutually untrusted, servers.